-Many guitarists opt to upgrade their instruments with pickup replacements, and the same happens to Tele players.
-The idea here is to end up with enhanced tone and response, but for less money.
+Many guitarists opt to upgrade their instruments with pickup replacements and the same is true of Tele players.
+The goal here is to end up with enhanced tone and response for the least amount of money.

 Today, there are plenty of Tele pickup options that allow for easy replacement.
-In this guide, we give you the best ones, and here you can find one that fits your needs and genres best.
+In this guide, we break down the best options to help you find one that best fits your needs and genres.
 Keep reading.

-- How To Choose The Best Telecaster Pickups For You
+- How to Choose the Right Pickups for You

-The Seymour Duncan Quarter Pound is our Top pick.
-This set of pickups features a higher output and is very versatile, offering true Tele tone for today’s player and at a fair price.
+The Seymour Duncan Quarter Pound is our Top Pick.
+This set of pickups features a higher output and is very versatile, offering true Tele tone for today’s player at a fair price.

 The Fender Deluxe Drive is our Budget Option.
 These pickups feature that classic Tele twang and unmistakable bite.
 From country to rock, these pickups offer versatility and are a great replacement option that remains very affordable.